spinnaker/spinnaker.github.io/index.md

   alt: "Spinnaker Gardening Days Logo"
 slack_row:
   title: Join Spinnaker Slack
   excerpt: "Visit [join.spinnaker.io](https://go.armory.io/spinslack) to get help on Spinnaker Slack, a place for the community to come together.
-Use this vibrant workspace to ask and answer questions, connect with other operators and users, discuss issues with SIGs, and learn Spinnaker!"
+Use this vibrant workspace to ask and answer questions, connect with other operators and users, discuss issues with SIGs, and learn about Spinnaker!"
   image_path: assets/images/slack_logo.png
   alt: "Join Spinnaker Slack"
 spinnaker_row: